smittytone/BuildAPIAccess/README.md

 ### - (void)getDevicegroup:(NSString *)devicegroupID ###

 Obtains the record of the device group with the specified ID.
 The instance posts the notification `@"BuildAPIGotDevicegroup"` when the device group data has been received.
 The notification includes an NSDictionary: its *data* key points to the device group NSDictionary.

+### Devices ###

 ### - (void)getDevices ###

-Obtains a list of all the devices associated with the current account (see *login:*).
+Obtains a list of all the (development) devices associated with the current account (see *login:*).
 This method may result in multiple calls to the API as it retrieves as many pages as a required.

 The instance posts the notification `@"BuildAPIGotDevicesList"` when the complete list of devices has been received.
 The notification includes an NSDictionary: its *data* key points to an array of device NSDictionaries.